jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/3-CreateAnAzureServiceInTheMobileApp.md

 > `abstract Task AuthenticateUser()` will be implemented in our Android, iOS and/or UWP projects later
 >
 > `Task<bool> Authenticate()` first checks to see if there already is a logged in user, and if not call the `AuthenticateUser()`

+11. Replace `[Your Function App Name]` with the name of your Azure Function App, e.g. `HappyXamDevsFunction-Minnick`

 ## Next step